thiagojedi/module-federation-example/README.md

 - `cd remote npm run start-mf`
 - `cd js-host npm start`
 - `cd react-host npm start`
+- `cd nextjs-host npm start`

-You should be able to load the Counter exposed as FM inside js-host and react-host.
+You should be able to load the Counter exposed as FM inside the consumers.

 ## Development MF